autistic-symposium/blockchain-science-py/cointegration-bots/README.md

 <br>

-* This package series of libraries for different market types, statistical algorithmic decisions, and bots (end-to-end) deployment.
+* This package consists of a libraries for different market types, statistical algorithmic decisions, and bots (end-to-end) deployment.
 Here is its directory's structure:

 ```
 📂 cointegration-bots